 - This procedure takes around 2-3 hours.
 Proper rest is recommended to the patient for the next 3 days at the hospital itself.
 The doctors monitor the progress in the health of the patient.

 Fimbrioplasty is a procedure where fimbriae are reconstructed along with the removal of damaged or functionless fimbriae.
-Fimbrae basically are small, finger-like projections present near the ovaries.
+Fimbriae basically are small, finger-like projections present near the ovaries.

-- This treatment is preferred in women who have low fertility levels due to fimbrae problems.
+- This treatment is preferred in women who have low fertility levels due to fimbriae problems.